DatSciR/intro_git-github/README.md

 # intro_git-github_eng
+Don't panic if you think git and github is confusing and not very intuitive.
+ People who have been using them for many years think so too.
+ Here we try to explain in a simple way the basic principles of git and github and how to solve common problems.
-This document briefly explains the basic logic of how git works as well as some of the basic commands for handling it.
-It is made with the aim of implementing it in R so I recommend taking a look at [Happy Git and GitHub for the useR](https://happygitwithr.com/) beforehand.
-Note that most of the steps can be made either in the terminal or by clicking buttons in Rstudio so I tried to mix both.
+ The document is made with the aim of implementing it in R so we recommend taking a look at [Happy Git and GitHub for the useR](https://happygitwithr.com/) beforehand.
+Note that most of the steps can be made either in the terminal or by clicking buttons in Rstudio so we tried to mix both.